Fiallos77/Fiallos77/README.md

 ## Hi, I'm Carlos 👋

 Systems and web developer, and football analyst and coach.
-Based in Brisbane, Australia.
+Based in Hobart, Australia.

 Video and Performance Analyst at Gold Coast United FC (Women's NPL) and Head Coach at Tarragindi TFC (U6-U18).
 National Coaching License from the Ecuadorian Football Federation (FEF).